mherranz98/Data-Engineer-Learning-Path/Docker/Challenge 2/README.md

 This script is in charge of calling the functions from the utils classes.
 In this file, authentication variables are stated, although it is not best practice at all.

 The script begins importing the classes defined in the utils directory scripts.
 Right after the imports, there is a snippet of code dedicated to setting the basic configuration and display options of the logging messages.
-In the configuration we have set the minimum level to information, which will allow us to display all messages from warning, error, message, etc. logging levels, the message format that includes datetime, level name and message, and the file to which these will be written.
+In the configuration, we have set the minimum level to INFO, which will allow us to display all messages from warning, error, etc. logging levels; the message format that includes datetime, level name and message; and the file to which these logs will be written.
 The _console_ variable defined afterwards enables to display in the command line the logging messages.
 Logging level for these is set at error, thereby solely error and critical logging messages are showed.

 Note that in the functions of utils classes, the try-except error handling statement allows us to easily track where is the error coming from as a user error-level message is provided along with the message from the imported library.

 After this logging option definition, the main function is defined.
 In this, authentication parameters, addresses, and other variables required for calling the functions, are stated. **_Improvements in this shall be done in near future._** First, one-time called functions are defined.
 Connections to different services (Kafka Listener, database servers) are stablished in conjunction to database, table and collection definitions.
 Once these have been created, we can start listening to the Kafka broker, and by means of a for loop insert the messages to the databases with their respective writing functions.

-Finally, you might have noticed the if**name** == ""\_\_main\_\_"" statement.
+At the end of the code a **if \_\_name\_\_ == ""\_\_main\_\_""** statement is defined.
 This condition is used to run parts of code when being executed as a script (case True), or when imported as a module (case False).

-!!!
-Explain more
+When nesting the code that is relevant for your task under the idiom, you avoid running irrelevant code from imported modules.
 See this [page](https://realpython.com/if-name-main-python/) for further details.

 ```python
 import logging